Datacenter vs. Residential Proxies

 A proxy server is a gateway between you and the internet that shields your online identity and facilitates access to web information.
 It works by routing your internet requests through a different server, which masks your original IP address and bypasses content restrictions.
 This functionality is essential for maintaining privacy, securing data, and accessing geo-restricted content.

 Proxies can be categorized into two types based on the IP address source: Datacenter and Residential proxies.
-As the name implies, data centre proxies operate from high-powered servers in data centres, while residential proxies are connected to residential IP addresses.
+As the name implies, datacenter proxies operate from high-powered servers in datacenters, while residential proxies are connected to residential IP addresses.
 Understanding the similarities and differences between these two types is crucial for selecting the most suitable proxy for your needs.

 What is a Datacenter Proxy?